 One of the best videos I have ever seen on Modern Nymphing is the video called Modern Nymphing by Devin Olsen and Lance Egan.
 These are two competition anglers from the USA.

 The methods these guys use are very similar to the style of nymphing that I have been using for the last 14 years and I highly recommend this style and this video because it works for most North American trout rivers.

 Best Books On Euro Nymphing

 I have a good collection of books on Euro nymphing and these are the ones that I recommend.

 - Nymph Fishing: New Angles, Tactics, and Techniques

 The 7th method that I use is called bottom bouncing and it is a great method for both indicator fishing or with euro nymphing.

 This method uses weight below the flies and it allows the angler to fish with non-weighted flies or micro flies using any of the above methods.

 This is a method I teach in my advanced nymphing class because it’s a great way to present your flies on a tight line with both Euro or Indicator when your flies are not weighted.

-With this method, I may lose a bunch of weight but I rarely lose flies, and because it creates a tight line system the strike detection is better.
+With this method, I may lose a bunch of weights but I rarely lose flies, and because it creates a tight line system the strike detection is better.